viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 - Record or download the audio files you want to use to your computer in <file>.mp3</file> format.
 - Make the names of the files match the classifier tags you used: for example, <file>square.mp3</file>.
-- Place these files in the same directory on your computer as your SDK code.
+- Navigate to a directory where you want to store your SDK code.
+Save your audio files inside of this directory.

 The audio files I used are available to download on [GitHub](https://github.com/viam-labs/bedtime-songs-bot).

 ### Program your bedtime-songs bot

-Now, write code to connect to the robot and play a song when the camera is pointed at a puzzle piece.
+Now, use Viam's Go SDK to program your robot so that if your webcam "sees" (captures image data containing) a toy, the robot knows to play a particular song through its computer's speakers.

 Follow these instructions to start working on your Go control code: